1st Infantry Division (Philippines): Post-World War II

-The Division was formally reactivated just in time for the PA's final offensives in the Central Luzon region against the HMB on 1 March 1956.
+The Division was formally reactivated just in time for the PA's final offensives in the Central Luzon region against the Hukbalahap (now calling themselves the Hukbong Mapagpalaya ng Bayan) on 1 March 1956.

-The Division's BCTs served under the United Nations Command during the Korean War, and the reconstituted division trained AFP elements which composed the PHILCAG sent to Vietnam.
+The Division's Brigade Combat Teams (BCTs) served under the United Nations Command during the Korean War, and the reconstituted division trained AFP elements which composed the PHILCAG-V sent to Vietnam.
 It also played a vital role in the anti-insurgency campaign, in the Central Luzon and Cagayan Valley in the 1960s.

 It was first deployed in Sulu, Basilan, and Tawi-Tawi during the Southern Philippines Secessionist Group outbreak in 1973.
 At present, it continues to operate in Western Mindanao.